oleksandrsirenko/cloud-native-foundations/exercises/python-helloworld/README.md

-## Basic Python Flask application
+# Basic Python Flask application

----

-### Exercise #1 Endpoints for Application Status:
+## Exercise 1.1: Endpoints for Application Status

 Extend the Python Flask application with `/status` and `/metrics` endpoints, considering the following requirements:

 - Both endpoints should return an HTTP 200 status code
 - Both endpoints should return a JSON response e.g. `{"user": "admin"}`.
 (Note: the JSON response can be hardcoded at this stage)
 - The `/status` endpoint should return a response similar to this example: `result: OK - healthy`
-- The `/metrics `endpoint should return a response similar to this example: `data: {UserCount: 140, UserCountActive: 23}`
+- The `/metrics` endpoint should return a response similar to this example: `data: {UserCount: 140, UserCountActive: 23}`

-Tips: If you get stuck, feel free to check the [solution video](https://www.youtube.com/watch?v=Kj_hGnViybg) where detailed operations are demonstrated.
+Feel free to check the [solution video](https://www.youtube.com/watch?v=Kj_hGnViybg) where detailed operations are demonstrated.

-### Exercise #2: Application Logging
+## Exercise 1.2: Application Logging

 Logging is a core factor in increasing the visibility and transparency of an application.
 When in troubleshooting or debugging scenarios, it is paramount to pin-point the functionality that impacted the service.
 This exercise will focus on bringing the logging capabilities to an application.